laviniaflorentina/Tutorials/Python/README.md

    - Defined functions/ Algorithms/ Build-in functions
    - Output

-Me waiting for people to go through these tutorials:
+Waiting for people to go through all these like:

-:copyright: Image found on [imgur.com](https://imgur.com/gallery/RNRfRE1)
+:copyright: _Image found on [imgur.com](https://imgur.com/gallery/RNRfRE1)_

 -------------------------------------------------------------------------------------------------------